ScilifelabDataCentre/OrderPortal/README.md

 A user is an account in the system.
 Almost all operation require that the user is logged in.
 The email address is the user account identifier.

-There are basically three kinds of users:
+There are three kinds of users:

 1. User: An external scientist, who uses the portal to place one or more orders, and to follow the progress of their own orders.
 The